 Tactical communication is defined as the use of communication skills with the purpose of resolving a situation.
 This includes looking at the tone of voice, speech delivery, body language and environment.
 Through these communications we seek to understand each other’s position, define the problem, seek solutions and agree a way forward.

-In relation to restraint accoutrements, this would include non-compliant hand-cuffing and Velcro limb restraints.
+Where restraint accoutrements appears on the form, this would include non-compliant hand-cuffing and Velcro limb restraints.

 The irritant spray total also includes the deployment of the spray.